gvwilson/rsdx/src/mut/index.md

 title: "Searching for Mutations"
 tag: "Using statistics to determine if a single mutation accounts for our data."
 syllabus:
-- FIXME
+-   "Analyze genomic data from snails to determine if a single nucleotide polymorphism (SNP) is associated with size."
+-   "Write a synthetic data generator to test the analysis pipeline."
 ---

--   Analyze genomic data from snails to find a single nucleotide polymorphism (SNP) associated with size
--   FIXME: modify this example to get data from SQL database instead of CSV files
+-   FIXME: modify existing code to get data from SQL database instead of CSV files.
+-   FIXME: write a tool to generate synthetic data with known properties for testing.